 Today I’m teaching you exactly how to make Classic French Madeleines!
 They taste just like the ones you’d find in a Parisian boulangerie!
+These soft cookie cakes care so good with a cup of tea!

 I’ve been trying to stay focused… but there’s a constant whisper in my ear: 2 weeks till Paris!
 Of course, the day count changes as the days fall off the calendar, but the message is always the same.
 Vacation is coming and it’s coming soon.
 So I decided to channel my unavoidable excitement into something sweet for you: a week’s worth of French inspired recipes!
 Beginning with a lovely batch of Authentic French Madeleines.